diversity & inclusion

 Medical Education through Diversity (MED) Talks is a speaker series initiated in 2015 as a means of creating and facilitating dialogue between patients and the medical community that cares for them.
 Representatives from minority populations are invited as panelists and asked to share their cultural values and reflect on how such perspectives influence their interface with the medical system and their healthcare providers.
 Audience members are encouraged to ask difficult ethical questions aimed at increasing provider understanding of the most culturally competent and humble care.
 This project is supported by grants from the Gold Foundation and funds from the Brown Minority Housestaff Association.
 Past panels have explored bias and disparity amongst multiple groups and communities including resettled refugees, LGBTQ youth, Jehovah’s Witnesses, incarcerated patients, patients with housing insecurity, veterans, patients suffering from obesity, victims of sexual assault and trafficking, and those with histories of trauma.

 Brown’s Department of Internal Medicine is one of 20 such departments in the United States participating in Bias Reduction in Internal Medicine (BRIM), an educational faculty development study to address identification and reduction of implicit bias.
-Dr. Dominick Tammaro (Internal Medicine Residency Director) serves as the local lead faculty member for this project, which is based at the University of Wisconsin.
-Twelve Internal Medicine faculty members have been trained as workshop presenters and will be rolling out the same curriculum to all Internal Medicine housestaff, including Med-Peds residents, beginning in November 2020.
+Dr. Dominick Tammaro (Internal Medicine Residency Program Director) serves as the local lead faculty member for this project, which is based at the University of Wisconsin, and was initiated at Brown in fall 2020.

 visiting student scholarship